The 2034 Olympic and Paralympic Winter Games

 The games went on just five months after the September 11 terrorist attacks, and security throughout campus and the city was tight.
 Eight American athletes carried the tattered U.S. flag that had flown at the World Trade Center into the stadium.

 The flag bearers of 78 National Olympic Committees entered Rice-Eccles Stadium informally in a single file, ordered by the English alphabet.
-Behind them marched all the Olympic athletes.
+Behind them marched all the Olympic and Paralympic athletes.

 Since the 2002 Winter Games, the stadium has hosted a large number of events for Salt Lake City, averaging 150 events per year, including: the Real Salt Lake v.
 L.A.
 Galaxy soccer game in 2008, many AMA Supercross Championships, concerts, and music festivals.